nrenner0211/nrenner0211/README.md

 ## About Me...

-🎨 I LOVE REACT!
+💛 Full Stack JavaScript Developer

-🌱 I'm seeking my first job in `web development`
+🌱 I'm a bootcamp grad seeking my first job in `web development`

 🖥️ I've been working on building new projects to add to my [Portfolio](https://nrenner0211.github.io/super-react-portfolio/)